 - A. The application is prepared at the department level by the Grant Project Director.
-The Grant Project Director forwards the completed grant application and all other necessary documentation to the Grant Coordinator. - B. The Grant Coordinator reviews and forwards the application packet to the Office of Management and Budget for review. - C. The Office of Management and Budget Director reviews and forwards the application packet to Procurement and the County Attorney's office for review, as applicable. - D. If approved and allowable by the awarding agency, the County Coordinator, or designee signs the grant documents (pre-application/participation, application, etc.) on behalf of the Board of County Commissioners. - E. For certain grant application which require BOCC approval prior to submission, such items shall be scheduled by the Grant Project Director as an agenda item for BOCC approval. - F. The application is returned to the Grants Coordinator to copy and establish a grants file.
-The original documentation is returned to the originating department Grant Project Director for submission to the grant agency.
+The Grant Project Director forwards the completed grant application and all other necessary documentation to the Grant Coordinator. - B. The Grant Coordinator reviews and forwards the application packet to the Office of Management and Budget for review. - C. The Office of Management and Budget Director reviews and forwards the application packet to Procurement and the County Attorney's office for review, as applicable if additional review is determined by the Office of Management and Budget Director. - D. If approved and allowable by the awarding agency, the County Coordinator, or designee signs the grant documents (pre-application/participation, application, etc.) on behalf of the Board of County Commissioners. - E. For certain grant application which require BOCC approval prior to submission, such items shall be scheduled by the Grant Project Director as an agenda item for BOCC approval. - F. An electronic copy of the The application is returned provided to the Grants Coordinator to copy and establish a grants file. - F.G.
+The original documentation is returned to the originating department (Frant Project Director shall for submission submit the agreement and documents to the grant agency.